Deopham History

 It would appear that when the next vicar, the Rev. George Turner, was appointed at the end of 1850 he took the credit for the building of the school.

 The Rev. Henry Spencer’s last burial in Deopham was on October 15th 1850 and his last baptism in Deopham was on September 1st 1850.
-The end of his time in Deopham occurred shortly after the death of his vicar, the absentee Rev. Richard Adams.
+The end of his time in Deopham occurred shortly after the death of his vicar, the non resident Rev. Richard Adams.

-The 1861 Census records him as living in Bale, being Vicar of Field Dalling, aged 39, having been born in Carleton Forehoe.
-He is living with his wife, two daughters and a servant.
-He is still in this role at the time of the 1901 census, although shown as a widower.
+The 1861 Census recorded him as living in Bale, being Vicar of Field Dalling, aged 39, having been born in Carleton Forehoe.
+He was living with his wife, two daughters and a servant.
+He was still in this role at the time of the 1901 census, although shown as a widower.

 DateChange